-Finally we note that the response functions of the SWIFT UVW1 and UVW2 filters have a quite strong red tail.
+Finally we note that the response functions of the SWIFT UVW1and UVW2 filters have a quite strong red tail.
 If, as is often the case for SNe, there is a strong blueward slope of the spectrum in the UV region this will result in a red leakage that might even dominate the flux in these filters.
 In Fig. A.6 we quantify this by showing the fractional red leakage defined as the fractional flux more than half the equivalent width redwards of the mean energy wavelengths of the filters.
 The spectrum was interpolated from the photometry as explained in Sect.
 3.3 excluding the UVW1 and UVW2 filters.
-After $\sim 20$ days the leakage is $\sim 80$ and $\sim 60$ percent in the UVW1 and UVW2 filters respectively.
+After ~20 days the leakage is ~80 and ~60 percent in the UVW1 and UVW2 filters respectively.
 Given this the UVW1 and UVW2 lightcurves do not reflect the evolution of the spectrum at their mean energy wavelengths and we will therefore exclude these from the analysis and when calculating the bolometric lightcurve in Sect.
 3.3.

 Fig. A.6.
-Fractional red leakage in the SWIFT UVW1, UVM2 and UVW2 filters.
+Fractional red leakage in the SWIFT UVW1 (red circles), UVM2 (green squares) and UVW2 (blue triangles) filters.